Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 \subsection{Mixing of $L(F_d)$ in $L(\mathscr{T}_d(G_*))$}

-In Section~\ref{WAHP}, we saw that when $(G_n)_{n \in \mathbb{N}}$ is equipped with a diverse $d$-ary cloning system, the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property which is equivalent to the inclusion being weakly mixing.
+In Section~\ref{WAHP}, we saw that when $(G_n)_{n \in \mathbb{N}}$ is equipped with a diverse $d$-ary cloning system, the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the WAHP which is equivalent to the inclusion being weakly mixing.
 Given how strong the diversity assumption has proven to be thus far, one might wonder whether the subfactor $L(F_d)$ can exhibit the stronger property of being mixing in the von Neumann algebra of any of these groups coming from $d$-ary cloning systems.
 Unfortunately, this is where the strength of the diversity hypothesis fails us, and, interestingly, to see this we need to appeal to the uniformity property.
-What we will see is that $L(F_d)$ is never mixing in the von Neumann algebra of any group arising from a uniform $d$-ary cloning system.
+What we will see is that $L(F_d)$ is never mixing in $L(\mathscr{T}_d(G_*))$ whenever $(G_n)_{n \in \mathbb{N}}$ is equipped with a uniform $d$-ary cloning system.
 Since virtually all the relevant $d$-ary cloning systems which are uniform are also diverse, this will show that the diversity assumption does not generally imply that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is mixing.

 For our purposes, we only care about inclusions of von Neumann algebras arising from group inclusions.
 Given an inclusion of countable discrete groups $H \le G$, we can translate this to an inclusion of von Neumann algebras $L(H) \subseteq L(G)$.
 According to \cite[Theorem~4.3]{cameron13}, the inclusion $L(H) \subseteq L(G)$ is mixing (i.e., $L(H)$ is a mixing subalgebra of $L(G)$) if and only if $g^{-1} H g \cap H$ is a finite group for every $g \in G \setminus H$ (i.e., $H$ is almost malnormal in $G$).
-When $H$ is torsion-free, such as with $F_d$, mixing is equivalent to requiring that $g^{-1} H g \cap H$ is trivial for every $g \in G \setminus H$ (i.e., $H$ is malnormal in $G$).
+When $H$ is torsion-free, such as with $F_d$, mixing is equivalent to requiring that $g^{-1} H g \cap H$ is the identity subgroup for every $g \in G \setminus H$ (i.e., $H$ is malnormal in $G$).